 She has presented her work nationally and internationally at notable design conferences such as Cumulus Association (International Association of Universities and Colleges of Art, Design and Media), CAA (College Arts Association), EAD (European Academy of Design), DEL (Digitally Engaged Learning Conference), AIGA Design Educator’s Community, Design Principles & Practices Research Network, and Design Incubation (Research in Communication Design).
 She is a two-time alumnus of Design Inquiry, a non-profit educational organization devoted to researching design issues in intensive team-based gatherings.
 She has published in numerous design books and journals including the chapter, “Motion Design in the Context of Place,” which appeared in the book, Critical Perspectives and Professional Practice, published by Routledge, 2018 and the journal paper, “A Catalyst for Change: Understanding Characteristics of Citizen-driven Placemaking Endeavors Across Diverse Communities,” which won an International Award for Excellence, Vol. 10, for the Design Principles and Practices collection, 2016.

-Originally from Boston, Normoyle has a bachelor’s degree in Industrial Design from Georgia Institute of Technology and a Master’s of Fine Arts degree in Graphic Design from Georgia State University.
-Prior to graduate school, Normoyle worked at the Atlanta-based marketing agency, Trend Influence.
-As a designer on the brand strategy and innovation team, she had the opportunity to work with fortune 500 companies like Coca-Cola, Toyota, International, IC Bus, Levi’s, Unilever, and Kimberly-Clark.
+Originally from Boston, she has a bachelor’s degree in Industrial Design from Georgia Institute of Technology and a Master’s of Fine Arts degree in Graphic Design from Georgia State University.
+Prior to academia, Normoyle worked at the Atlanta-based, brand strategy and innovation agency, Trend Influence, where she worked with fortune 500 companies such as Coca-Cola, Toyota, and Levi’s.